pjambet/redis-in-ruby/content/post/chapter-7-adding-list-commands.md

 This is the problem that the `client_timeouts` attribute on `DB` solves.
 It is a sorted array, which we provide an implementation for in [Appendix B][appendix-b]

-Whenever a blocked command is received and there is no element to return right away, a `BlockedState` instance will be pushed to `client_timeouts`.
+Whenever a blocked command is received and there is no element to return right away, a `BlockedState` instance will be pushed to `client_timeouts` unless the timeout was `0`.
 Using a regular array to store these `BlockedState` instances would already be an improvement compared to the scenario described above.
 We would only check if clients are expired within the set of blocked clients, but we would still have to check all the clients, one by one, to see if they are expired or not.
 This is also a O(n) operation, where n is the number of blocked clients.

 Using a sorted array turns the operation into an O(1) operation, we can inspect the first element in the sorted array, if it is not expired, there's no need to inspect any other clients, we know their expiration is later than the first one.
 If the first client in the sorted array is expired, we need to handle it as such and look at the next element, and stop as soon as we find a non expired client.